-As a global healthcare leader, Centene is committed to improving the health of our communities through research, education, technology, and customized treatment.
+As a healthcare leader, Centene is committed to improving the health of our communities through research, education, technology, and customized treatment.
 This is an innovative and transformative time in healthcare, and Centene utilizes cutting-edge technology and advanced research methods to provide the best possible care for our members while empowering our provider network.

 Cutting-edge research and insights from the Centene Center for Health Transformation™ — a unique partnership between Centene, the Brown School at Washington University in St. Louis, and the Center for Advanced Hindsight at Duke University — is showing us new ways to effect positive change in the millions of individuals we serve.